gregs1104/pgbench-tools/README.rst

 * Edit the config file to reference the test and results database, as well as list the test you want to run.
-The default test is a SELECT-only one that runs for
+The default test is a SELECT-only one that runs for 60 seconds.

 * Execute::